Kalaripayattu – 3,000-Year-Old Indian Martial Art From Which Kung Fu And Karate Emerged

 According to Chinese legend, the Buddhist sage Bodhi Dharma (also known as Bodhidharma) was a semi-legendary monk who lived during the 5th or 6th century.
 He came from India to the Shaolin Monastery, the main temple of the Shaolin school of Buddhism to this day.

-As an expert in Kalaripayattu, Bodhidharma spread both knowledge and practice of this martial art in China, where it eventually evolved to Kung Fu and later to karate.
+As an expert in Kalaripayattu, Bodhidharma spread knowledge and practice of this martial art in China, eventually evolving into Kung Fu and later to Karate.

-In the beginning, the monk introduced it for the physically weak due to the monks' prolonged meditation, movement exercises of martial techniques to strengthen their effortless, vulnerable bodies.
+In the beginning, the monks introduced it for the physically weak due to the monks' prolonged meditation movement exercises of martial techniques to strengthen their effortless, vulnerable bodies.

 God Vishnu Mastered This Martial Art